volumio/volumio-plugins/plugins/miscellanea/volsimpleequal/readme.md

  Equalizer appears on several lines
  It still a beta version, need feedback !

+02nd november

+- reduce range of sliders from 0/100 step 5 to 30/70 step 1
+- hard preset now stored in config.json

 01st November

-- now the plugin uses mbeq, a 15 bands equalizer based on FFT.
-CPU hungry... but quality is here !
+- now the plugin uses mbeq, a 15 bands equalizer

 30th October